Hoverbear/rust-education-paper/paper.md

 let (send, recieve) = channel();
 ```

 **Locks** can encapsulate data such that it can only be accessed if the lock is held.
-In Rust, you **don't lock code, you lock data**, and it's safer because of it.
+In Rust, you **don't lock code, you lock data**, and it is safer because of it.
 Locks are typically represented by `Mutex`s and shared between threads with an Atomically Reference Counted structure (`Arc`).
 It should be noted that this design of locking data prevents a lock from being required and never given up, a common mistake. (@deviant)

 ```rust
 use std::sync::{Arc, Mutex};